Raiqwon O'Neal: Tampa Bay Buccaneers (first stint)

 After going undrafted in the 2023 NFL draft, O'Neal was signed as an undrafted free agent by the Tampa Bay Buccaneers.
 While O'Neal did not make the active roster before the 2023 NFL regular season, he was signed to the Buccaneers' practice squad after the preseason.

 Seattle Seahawks

 On September 13, 2023, O'Neal was signed to the Seattle Seahawks active roster from the Buccaneers practice squad.

 On April 8, 2024, O'Neal signed with the Seahawks as a restricted free agent.
 On August 27, he was released during the 53-man roster cutdown and re-signed to the practice squad, but was released two days later.

 Tampa Bay Buccaneers (second stint)

 On September 3, 2024, O'Neal was signed to the Tampa Bay Buccaneers practice squad.
 He signed a reserve/future contract on January 14, 2025.

 On August 26, 2025, O'Neal was waived by the Buccaneers with an injury designation as part of final roster cuts.

 Atlanta Falcons

 On October 21, 2025, O'Neal was signed to the Atlanta Falcons' practice squad.
 He was released on November 11.

+Dallas Renegades

+On January 13, 2026, O'Neal was selected by the Dallas Renegades in the 2026 UFL Draft.